BNID's membership program brings together organizations from across the Greater Boston area to support deeper connection and exchange.

 • Themed meet-ups by sector or technical focus

-• Pro bono legal drop-in hours (in partnership with McDermott Will & Emery)
+• Pro bono legal clinic (in partnership with McDermott Will & Emery)

 • Spotlights in our newsletter, social media, and other outlets